asarenski/python-algos-examples/README.md

 # python-algos-examples
-practice repo for algos and ds in python
+This is a practice repo for algorithms and data structures in python.